Goodbye 2016 - nerd's eye view

 The exception has been Harley the Dog, apparently I could not say enough about him, so much so that I wrote a book about this flawed little guy who got me out of bed every day since his arrival.
 Adopting a dog has been the most useful thing I’ve done this year, and if it has been inconvenient at times, and he does not behave as perfectly as I would like, it is worth it because he has also kept things from going completely gray.

 When I was 21 or so, I returned to the US from a long stint of travel in the Middle East, India, and Pakistan.
 I had crippling culture shock and it was manifesting in weird ways.
 My stepmom — with good intentions, I am sure — shuffled me off to talk with a therapist.
 A short while later, I overheard my stepmom arguing with my father.
 They needed to go somewhere, and they could not leave me alone with my brother because, she said, I was suicidal.
 I don’t know if the therapist told her this or she decided it independently, she did like to embellish a story if it benefited her narrative.
 I was depressed and confused about what to do next, and, after hearing that diagnosis, angry at being so completely misunderstood.
 Certainly I wished myself out of this bland Southern California suburb, but dead?
 Hardly.
+Depressed?
+Very much so.

 There’s this thing called situational depression (or adjustment disorder); that’s when your circumstances suck and the result looks kind of like clinical depression.
 (Disclaimer: I’m not a mental health professional, I just read a lot.)
 So if you have, say, a death in your family and a husband who lives overseas and maybe on top of that, you’re subject to a relentless onslaught of negativity from a nihilistic sociopathic demagogue presidential candidate (and his followers), well, that shit can bring you down.
 Fancy bylines and blazing shows with your band and watching your dog run on the beach can provide bright spots, but if the circumstances bumming you out don’t change, it can be hard to get the other side of feeling blue.
 You might find yourself crying on the freeway when you find out Carrie Fisher George Michael David Bowie Gene Wilder Prince died because enough already, must we perpetually be reminded of our losses?
 Situational depression rings very true right now.